ismaelpessa/PyMUSE/docs/source/tutorial.rst

     * y_c: float, y-coordinate of the center of the source
     * params: float, int or iterable, parameters of the extraction aperture
     * voronoi_output: Name of the voronoi output file.
     * wv_line_vac: float, vacuum wavelength of the emission/absorption line that will be used to compute the kinematics
     * wv_range_size: float, size of the windows (in angstroms) that will be considered by the fit, at each side of the line wavelength
     * type: string, "emi" to fit an emission line or "abs" to fit an absorption line,
     * inspect: If True, the fit for each resolution element will be shown
     * z: Redshift of the source
     * cmap: Output colormap
-    * amplitude_threshold: float, sets the theshold for the minimum amplitude required for the fit to be accepted. amplitude_threshold = 2 means that the amplitude should be at least 2 times higher that the noise, defined as the std of the residuals.
+    * amplitude_threshold: float, sets the theshold for the minimum amplitude required for the fit to be accepted.
+Amplitude_threshold = 2 means that the amplitude should be at least 2 times higher that the noise, defined as the std of the residuals.
     * dwmax: float, Angstroms, maximum offset accepted (respect to the integrated spectrum) for the line in each spaxel to accept the fit.
 If in a given spaxel, the line of shifted more than dwmax Angstroms respect to the integrated spectrum, the fit will be rejected